C++ SDK tutorial, times10 function

 to draw a random number, and then pass this random number totimes10

-You will now compile and instrument your project.
+You’ll now compile and instrument your project.

 Step 3: Build your code

-Change the compile commandline as follows:
+Change the compile command line as follows:

 clang++ \